MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab03_Flow.md

    - Select the **Tree view** tab.
    - Rename the button to `Clear Button`.
    - Change the **Text** value of the button to `"Clear Comments"`.
+   - Resize the button to fit the added text.

      ![Form layout - screenshot](../images/L03/clear-button.png)